dinhhung2512/Archon/README.md

 - `priorityMode`
   - Optional.
 Default = true
   - This controls how Archon determines the order in which to send blocks to be mined.
-    - `true` - Running in priority mode means that Archon will send new blocks immediately from higher priority chains than are currently being mined, ensuring that your higher priority blocks get mined ASAP.
+    - `true` - Running in priority mode means that Archon will send new blocks immediately from higher priority chains that are currently being mined, ensuring that your higher priority blocks get mined ASAP.
 It also means that if multiple blocks are queued, Archon will always start the one from the highest priority chain first.
     - `false` - Running in [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) mode means that Archon will not interrupt blocks, since all chains are the same priority, and Archon will always start the oldest block from the queue first.
 - `interruptLowerPriorityBlocks`
   - Optional.
 Default = true